top of page

 Some solar systems use module-level electronics such as microinverters or power optimizers attached to each panel.

+ICON solar roofing systems are not designed to operate with these devices.
 Instead, ICON relies on system-level design and multi-MPPT inverter architecture to manage differences in solar exposure across the roof.

 This approach reduces system complexity and avoids placing additional electronics beneath the roofing system.